Henry III of France: Youth

 Although he was skilled and fond of fencing, he preferred to indulge his tastes for the arts and reading.
 These predilections were attributed to his Italian mother.
 Henry's favourite interests were hunting and riding.

-At one point in his youth Henry showed a tendency towards Protestantism as a means of rebelling.
+At one point in his youth, Henry showed a tendency towards Protestantism as a means of rebelling.
 At the age of nine, he called himself "a little Huguenot", attended Mass only to please his mother, sang Protestant psalms to his sister Margaret (exhorting her all the while to change her religion and cast her Book of Hours into the fire), and even bit the nose off a statue of Saint Paul.
 His mother firmly cautioned him against such behaviour, and he would never again show any Protestant tendencies.
 Instead, he became staunchly Catholic.

 In the factional dispute that engulfed France in the wake of Henry II's death in 1559, Henry was solicited by Henry, son of Francis, Duke of Guise, at the behest of Jacques, Duke of Nemours, to run away from court to be a figurehead for the ultra-Catholics.
 However, the plot was uncovered before any action could be taken.

-Henry was known as a flaneur, who relished leisurely strolls through Paris and partook in the sociability in the busiest of neighbourhoods.
+Henry was known as a flâneur, who relished leisurely strolls through Paris and partook in the sociability in the busiest of neighbourhoods.
 He revelled in fairs, music, bilboquet and court masques.
 His extravagance in court entertainments cut him off from the common people.
 He was also a devout Catholic who introduced pious reforms into the city and he encouraged the French church to follow the edicts of the Council of Trent.